btodorovic/management-vrf/README.md

   and the router goes via that port.
 This method came originally from the transmission (SDH/DWDM) world, where various devices (e.g. ADM/DXC/ROADM and similar) are connected to a DCN and managed that way.
 Juniper Networks devices used to have a dedicated management port (usually referred to as **fxp0** or **em0**) since Day 1, when the first router (M40) was launched.
+Aside of this, routers traditionally have serial (RS232) console ports for initial setup and emergency access.
+The latter is usually implemented using console terminal servers.

 See picture below for additional explanation.<br>